• Skip to primary navigation

 Equipment You'll Need

-This healthy gingerbread cookies recipe uses only 8 main ingredients.
+These chewy gingerbread cookies use only 8 main ingredients.
 To make these cookies, you will need:

-• Spices - this recipe uses cinnamon, allspice and ginger spices
+• Spices - this recipe uses warm spices like ground cinnamon, ground allspice and ground ginger.

-• Molasses - I recommend using unsulphured molasses to make these soft gingerbread cookies.
+• Molasses - I recommend using unsulphured blackstrap molasses to make these soft gingerbread cookies.

 • Coconut sugar - a healthy sugar alternative. coconut sugar tastes very similar to brown sugar, but it has a low glycemic index.
 If you do not have coconut sugar you can substitute it with brown sugar